 'Joy gives us wings!
 In times of joy our strength is more vital, our intellect keener, and our understanding less clouded.
 We seem better able to cope with the world and to find our sphere of usefulness.
 But when sadness visits us we become weak, our strength leaves us, our comprehension is dim and our intelligence veiled.
-The actualities of life seem to elude our grasp, the eyes of our spirits fail to discover the sacred mysteries, and we become even as dead beings.'9
+The actualities of life seem to elude our grasp, the eyes of our spirits fail to discover the sacred mysteries, and we become even as dead beings.'

-'Never be depressed.'
-10
+'Never be depressed.'[269]

-'Never is it the wish of 'Abdu'l-Baha to see any being hurt, nor will He make anyone to grieve; for man can receive no greater gift than this, that he rejoice another's heart.'11
+'Never is it the wish of 'Abdu'l-Bahá to see any being hurt, nor will He make anyone to grieve; for man can receive no greater gift than this, that he rejoice another's heart.'

-'Remember the saying: "Of all pilgrimages the greatest is to relieve the sorrow-laden heart.""12
+'Remember the saying: "Of all pilgrimages the greatest is to relieve the sorrow-laden heart.""[27]

-"... know thou that delivering the Message can be accomplished only through goodly deeds and spiritual attributes, an utterance that is crystal clear and the happiness reflected from the face of that one who is expounding the Teachings."13 children know that a Bahá'í is one who embodieth all the perfections, that he must shine out like a lighted taper - not be darkness upon darkness and yet bear the name "Bahá'í".'14
+'... know thou that delivering the Message can be accomplished only through goodly deeds and spiritual attributes, an utterance that is crystal clear and the happiness reflected from the face of that one who is expounding the Teachings.'

+'Strive then to the best of thine ability to let these children know that a Bahá'í is one who embodieth all the perfections, that he must shine out like a lighted taper - not be darkness upon darkness and yet bear the name "Bahá'í".'[273]